maddy333/Visualizations/README.md

 The repository includes the following files:

-Flights_Dashboard.twb: A Tableau workbook that visualizes flight-related data. dashboard.vl.json: A Vega-Lite JSON specification for a dashboard created by Madhav Mohan. anime_explorer.json: A Vega-Lite JSON specification for exploring anime-related data.
+Flights_Dashboard.twb: A Tableau workbook that visualizes flight-related data. dashboard.vl.json: A Vega-Lite JSON specification for a dashboard created for video game sales anime_explorer.json: A Vega-Lite JSON specification for exploring anime-related data.

 ## Screenshots

 ![Dashboard Visualizations](screenshot.png)
-*Collection of interactive dashboards showcasing flight data, comprehensive analytics, and anime exploration*
+*Collection of interactive dashboards showcasing video game sales*

 Ensure you have Tableau Desktop installed.
 Open Flights_Dashboard.twb with Tableau Desktop to explore the flight data visualization.